Breckenridge Troll Hike: Worth It (2026 Guide)

 • Made from recycled wood: The sculpture is constructed primarily from scrap wood, including pallets, fallen trees, and construction debris, highlighting the importance of sustainability and repurposing materials.

 • Originally built in 2018: The Breckenridge Troll was first constructed in 2018 as part of the Breckenridge International Festival of Arts.
-However, due to its popularity and the impact on the surrounding neighborhood, it was dismantled and later rebuilt in its current location near the Illinois Gulch Trailhead in 2019.
+However, due to its popularity and its impact on the surrounding neighborhood, it was dismantled and later rebuilt in its current location near the Illinois Gulch Trailhead in 2019.

 • Inspired by Scandinavian folklore: Isak Heartstone’s design is inspired by the trolls found in Scandinavian folklore.
 These mythical creatures were believed to live in the forests and mountains, often guarding treasures or causing mischief.